-Step 1: Over medium heat, add dairy-free milk, sugar, lemon juice, lemon zest, corn starch, and turmeric to a pan.
+Step 1: In a medium saucepan, over low heat, add dairy-free milk, sugar, lemon juice, lemon zest, corn starch, and turmeric to a pan.
+Increase to medium heat.

 Step 2: Whisk constantly until sugar dissolves and custard begins to bubble and thicken.
 Remove from heat and allow to cool.

 Step 3: Pour the lemon custard into the cooled pie crust.
 Refrigerate and chill for a minimum of 2 hours, but up to 6 hours or even overnight is even better in order for it to fully firm up.